InvokerZ/C-/README.md

 # This is an entry-level C++ Class which is specially prepared for quantitative finance.
-# Here are the homwwork and the corresponding solutions.(Maybe wrong)
+# Here are the homework and the corresponding solutions.(Maybe wrong)